Colombian Excelso Rain Forest Alliance

-Colombian Excelso coffee beans are among our favourite here at Real Deal Roasters.
-We have been roasting them for many years.
-They are very popular both with our customers and within our family.
-They are a key component of two of our best coffee blends: Coastal Express and Morning Glory.
+Excelso coffee is always a bestseller here at Real Deal Roasters.
+We have been roasting it for many years.
+It is very popular both with our customers and within our family.
+Excelso is a key component of two of our best coffee blends: Coastal Express and Morning Glory.
 However, Excelso are also great coffee beans on their own account.

 These lovely Colombian Excelso coffee beans have a crisp, clean flavour when teamed with milk.
 As a result they are an ideal choice for home espresso machines.
-They offer a crisp apple acidity, syrupy body and a creamy cocoa finish.
-(Of course in coffee descriptions “acidity” means that dry, bright, sometimes even sparkling sensation that a really high-quality coffee has.
-It does not mean something that will hurt your tummy!).
+Colombian coffee offers a crisp apple acidity, syrupy body and a cocoa finish.
+Of course in coffee descriptions “acidity” means that dry, bright, sometimes even sparkling sensation that a really high-quality coffee has.
+It does not mean something that will hurt your tummy!.
 Look out for a sweet, caramel aroma.with notes of chocolate, sweet peas, molasses and peach.

 About Colombian Coffee

 Colombia is the third largest producer of coffee in the world, behind only Brazil and Vietnam.
-Colombia exports approximately 12.5 million bags of washed Arabica coffee every year and is famous for its high quality coffee.
+The country exports approximately 12.5 million bags of washed Arabica coffee every year.
+It is famous for its high quality coffee.

 In Colombia they grade their coffee beans according to bean size.
-In coffee bean terms bigger is generally better i.e. more visually appealing.
+This is because bigger beans are generally more visually appealing.
 These particular coffee beans are Excelso which is the second largest size available.
 Excelso coffee beans are large (screen size 15-16).
 Only Supremo beans are bigger.